-Many daughters of narcissistic fathers suffer from low self-esteem and feelings of inadequacy.
-They struggle with their sense of self and often feel inadequate.
+Many daughters of narcissistic fathers struggle with low self-esteem and feelings of inadequacy.
+As a result, they struggle with their sense of self and often feel inadequate.
 They may also have difficulty setting boundaries and communicating their needs.

-Daughters of narcissistic fathers usually have a difficult time trusting people when they grow up.
+Daughters of narcissistic fathers often have a difficult time trusting people.
 They may also struggle with anxiety and depression.
-As a result many DoNF find it hard to maintain healthy relationships due to the emotional damage they’ve experienced.
+Many DoNF find it hard to maintain healthy relationships due to the emotional damage they’ve experienced.